Jules Montenier: Sponsorship of the show

 Franklin M. Heller, one of television's pioneering directors, essentially saved the show.
 He felt that the biggest problems with the show were too much camera movement and lens changing.
 Heller said, "I figured once I could get those cameramen and their flowered shirts controlled and fairly immobile, we might be able to let this show emerge."

 To fix the problem, Heller changed the format of the set so that the cameras would remain stationary.
 He also placed moderator John Daly and the panel in different places so that the entrances and exits would not look as awkward.
 In addition, before the third show, Heller requested an hour rehearsal for the camera crew with mock panelists and contestants.
 That rehearsal gave the camera operators a better "feel" for how the show should go.

 At the end of the third show, Dr. Montenier called CBS and, according to Heller, said, "I don't know what you did to it, but I'll buy it."
 For the next eight years, either as the sole or alternating sponsor, Stopette was the advertising face of What's My Line?

 Bennett Cerf explained to Montenier that What's My Line? "ruined the poor man."
 Cerf said that when What's My Line? first started, none of the big companies wanted to sponsor the program.
 He said that everyone thought the program would last for a few months and die out, but the program "caught fire" in the ratings.
 Cerf noted that as the program spread from city to city, its advertising costs continued to rise accordingly.
 Montenier was very proud of the program, but he refused to have a co-sponsor.
 According to Cerf, Montenier stuck with What's My Line? until the program ruined him.
 At its peak, What's My Line? was running in nearly every city across the country.
 Cerf said that the advertising costs became so enormous that Montenier was unable to sell enough Stopette to make up for it.
-Eventually, Dr. Montenier was forced to sell out, and this, according to Cerf, broke his heart.
+Eventually, Montenier was forced to sell, and this, according to Cerf, broke his heart.
 When he died, according to Cerf, cartoons appeared with the caption, "Poof!
 There goes Dr. Montenier!"